OCA/queue/base_import_async/README.md

 framework.

 The user is presented with a new checkbox in the import screen.
-When selected the import is delayed in a background job.
+When selected, the import is delayed in a background job.

 This job in turn splits the CSV file in chunks of minimum